 5. Big Box Stores

-Check your local stores for deals.
+Check your local craft stores for deals and coupons.
 Walmart has a whole sewing section including fabric.
-Hobby Lobby, Joann, Hancock's, etc. all offer fabric too.
-To start, they might not have the cheapest options.
-But, if you sign up for coupons and go when the they offer sales, you'll get great deals.
-You can walk out with fabric you paid $3 a yard or less, for.
-Check the remnant bins and clearance section too.
-Sign up for emails and mailers for more discounts as well.
+Hobby Lobby, Joann, Hancock's, etc. are all great options.
+Sign up for coupons and go when the they offer sales, you'll get great deals.
+You can walk out with $3 a yard fabric.
+Check the remnant bins and clearance sections, too.
+Sign up for emails and mailers to get all the discounts.

 6. Fabric Swaps

 This one is a hidden treasure.
 Join online fabric swaps through social media.
 Search for them with hashtags.
 Call local churches and ask if they ever have fabric swaps as well.
 You can look for groups on Facebook, I don't personally have FB but, I know of a lot of sewing swaps on there.

 I went to a Sewcial and they offered a pattern and fabric swap.
 Such a fun idea!
 I have done fabric swaps online through Instagram and have made sewing friends through those.
 Need to figure out how to store all that fabric you just found?
 Read this post on storing fabric.

 If you live near a big city, there usually have garment districts.
 These shops have the best selection for the price.
 Or, if you're like me and live in the boonies, you'll have to drive to find them.
 Wholesale fabric stores are full of fabric and notions on the cheap.
 You have to dig to get a deal but, it can be worth it.
 I have bought many novelty fabrics for $1-2 a yard.
 They also sell a variety of home decor fabrics.
 Looking for faux fur?
 They sell it by the pound and it can cost 1/3 of what you'd find it for in your local craft store.
 So, grab a friend and take a road trip to find these fabric shops.
 They're my favorite places to shop, you never know what you'll find.